 I offer couch based massage using both Thai and Ayurvedic theory and techniques.
 My approach has developed through good teaching and clinical experience as well as personal experience of bodywork.
 I work through clothes and/or skin to skin.
 We can focus on one or a combination of approaches.
 Most people tend to come for massage and are happy for me to guide the session.
 We can discuss the best approach together and then adapt as your massage unfolds.

 Thai massage has a musculo-skeletal approach to ease the body and mind, including some joint mobilisation and stretching.
 Ayurvedic massage uses flowing skin to skin techniques and acupressure points to create a similar effect.
 My sense of the two approaches is that Thai massage works from the outside in – physical body to energetic body – and Ayurvedic massage works from the inside out – energetic body to physical body.
-If you try both you can tell me what you feel the difference is!

 Techniques include effleurage, sequences of soft tissue pressing and combinations of stretching and joint mobilisation and use of acupressure.
 Considered deep tissue techniques are also incorporated for specific attention to muscle groups.